lliendo/Radar/docs/internals.rst

 use of threads to distribute the workload.
 If you look at the code of the RadarServer and RadarClient classes you'll find methods called 'on_something'.
 Every time a network event occurs it is reflected in any of those methods.
-The heart of Radar are two abstract classes : Client and Server which can be found under the network module.
+The heart of Radar is two abstract classes : Client and Server which can be found under the network module.
-The Client and Server classes operate in a very similar way despite being different the way they handle network sockets.
+The Client and Server classes operate in a very similar way despite being different from the way they handle network sockets.

-The network module also provides some network monitors that are platform dependant.
+The network module also provides some network monitors that are platform dependent.
 Before Radar server goes into operational mode it tries to select the best multiplex i/o method available.
-In any case if the platform can't be detected or an efficient multiplexing method cannot be found Radar falls back to the SelectMonitor (which relies on the select system call).
+In any case if the platform can't be detected or an efficient multiplexing method cannot be found Radar will fall back to the SelectMonitor (which relies on the select system call).
 The currently supported multiplexing strategies are : select, poll, epoll and kqueue.

 Radar's client and server also operate in a non-blocking way.
 Its main threads loops are iterated constantly every 200 milliseconds.
-This prevents any single client from blocking the server indefinetly due to a malformed or incomplete network message.
+This prevents any single client from blocking the server indefinitely due to a malformed or incomplete network message.
 Also this mechanism is used as an easy workaround to gracefully terminate threads : one thread Event is shared among all defined threads, when this thread event is stopped the condition of the loop does